softwarefactory-project/sf-docs/docs/user/zuul_user.rst

 to define what constitutes a healthy state: for example passing all unit tests, success in building software, etc.

-Software Factory ships with Zuul, which is a major rewrite of Zuul with many improvements.
+Software Factory ships with Zuul version 3, which is a major rewrite of Zuul with many improvements.
+Some of the major changes reflected in Software Factory
-Most basic concepts remain valid though, so it is advised to read Software Factory's :ref:`general documentation on Zuul <zuul-user>` before proceeding further.

-Some of the major changes reflected in Software Factory are:
+are:

 * In Zuul's terminology, a **project** is a gated repository
-* Projects must be added to the main configuration in the config repository's **zuul** directory
-* Jobs can inherit from the **zuul-jobs** repository base jobs
+* Jobs can inherit from the **zuul-jobs** repository base jobs.
-* Pipelines are managed within repositories
+* Pipelines and jobs are stored in repositories.
-* Custom jobs can be defined within repositories
 * Github was added as a possible repository source for gating projects, enabling Software Factory to act as a third party CI for repositories hosted on Github.